 Aerial-Core is an ICT project.
-It aims to develop core technology modules and an integrated aerial cognitive robotic system that will have unprecedented capabilities on the operational range and safety in the interaction with people, or Aerial Co-Workers (ACW) for applications such as the inspection and maintenance of large linear infrastructures.
-The system will integrate aerial robots with different characteristics and will be able to meet the requirements of: (1) Long range (Several kilometres) and local very accurate (subcentimetre) inspection of the infrastructure, (2) maintenance activities based on aerial manipulation involving force interactions, and (3) aerial co-working safely and efficiently helping human workers in inspection and maintenance.
-Within the project, my role was that of leader from CTU side (June 2020 - July 2022) and participant (July 2022 - Today).
+It aims to develop core technology modules and an integrated aerial cognitive robotic system that will have unprecedented capabilities on the operational range and safety in the interaction with people, or Aerial Co-Workers (ACWs) for applications such as the inspection and maintenance of large linear infrastructures.
+The system will integrate aerial robots with different characteristics and will be able to meet the requirements of: (1) Long range (several kilometres) and local very accurate (subcentimetre) inspection of the infrastructure, (2) maintenance activities based on aerial manipulation involving force interactions, and (3) aerial co-working safely and efficiently helping human workers in inspection and maintenance.
+Within the project, my role was that of leader from CTU side (June 2020 - July 2022, T2.3 and T7.4 leader) and participant (July 2022 - December 2023).

 Comp4Drones is an ECSEL JU project with the aim of providing a framework of key enabling technologies for safe and autonomous drones.
 It brings to bear a holistically designed ecosystem from application to electronic components, realized as a tightly integrated multi-vendor and compositional UAV embedded architecture solution and a tool chain complementing the compositional architecture principles.
 The ecosystem aims at supporting (1) efficient customization and incremental assurance of drone embedded platforms, (2) safe autonomous decision making concerning individual or cooperative missions, (3) trustworthy drone-to-drone and drone-to-ground communications even in presence of malicious attackers and under the intrinsic platform constraints, and (4) agile and cost-effective compositional design and assurance of drone modules and systems.
 Within the project, my role was that of participant.